AndersSjo/k-llereds/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+main:
+  heading: Great coffee with no compromises
+  description: >
+    We hold our coffee to the highest standards from the shrub to the cup.
+    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
+We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+  image1:
+    alt: A close-up of a paper filter filled with ground coffee
+    image: /img/products-grid3.jpg
+  image2:
+    alt: A green cup of a coffee on a wooden table
+    image: /img/products-grid2.jpg
+  image3:
+    alt: Coffee beans
+    image: /img/products-grid1.jpg
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 historia:
   rubrik: VÅR HISTORIA
   text: